 If you want to know more…

 The Clarifying Toner is a refreshing facial mist of Rosewater and Witch Hazel.
-Infused with 22 Certified Organic Extracts and gentle, water-based Salicylic Acid to help tighten pores and improve skin texture.
+Infused with 22 Certified Organic Extracts and gentle, water-based Salicylic Acid to help fight breakouts.
 Contains Eucalyptus Extract to break down excess oils on for a soft, radiant complexion.
 Use the Clarifying Toner to:

 - Remove any trace residue after cleansing that may clog pores